 How to Cancel Vehicle Registration When You Sell

 Selling, scrapping, totaling, or exporting a vehicle does not automatically cancel its registration.
 Until the state DMV is notified in writing, the original owner remains legally tied to the plate, the title, and any tolls, parking tickets, or accidents tied to that VIN.
-Most states have a 5-30 day window to file a release-of-liability notice, and most refund the unused months of registration fees once the cancellation processes.
+Most states have a 5-30 day window to file a release-of-liability notice.
+A refund of the unused months is the exception, not the rule — in most states the plate is yours to move to your next car, so its remaining value follows you instead of coming back as cash.

 When you should cancel registration